Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "Ava Rìos."
 Powell finished.
 Her face was right at the top of the second page.
 "Is there no escapin’ that fookin’ girl’s orbit?"

 "That young woman is a bit of a rising star, Powell."
 Tremblay said.
-"Newspaper front pages, magazine covers, the Byron Group’s whole advertising campaign for Cimbrean development… and of course she’s closely tied to two men who both know DEEP RELIC."
+"Newspaper front pages, magazine covers, the Byron Group’s whole advertising campaign for Cimbrean development... and of course she’s closely tied to two men who both know DEEP RELIC."

 Powell’s first instinct was to emphatically defend sergeant Arés and his father, but he owed it to the seriousness of the situation to think properly for a few seconds. "...I’d consider it deeply unlikely that either Gabriel Arés or his son have shared top secret information, sir." he said carefully.
 "I trust ‘em both.
 Besides, the girl’s not stupid and she’s been a victim of the Hierarchy’s activities.
 Could be she put the pieces together herself."